Skip to content

 Healthy soil is the foundation of thriving plants, and spending time rejuvenating it now will ensure the best results for your spring crops.
 Focus on three essential steps.

-• Amend the soil: Boost soil fertility by incorporating compost, organic matter, and necessary fertilizers. these additions improve soil structure, enhance nutrient levels, and increase water retention, creating a rich environment for your plants.
+• Amend and enrich: Boost soil fertility by incorporating compost, organic matter, and necessary fertilizers. these additions improve soil structure, enhance nutrient levels, and increase water retention, creating a rich environment for your plants.
 Select amendments tailored to the specific needs of the crops you plan to grow.

 4. Plan Your Spring Crops